scetx/build-a-blockchain-startup/_pages/class/02_ipfs_workshop.md

 <!-- IPFS CIDs for websites can be found via: https://docs.ipfs.io/concepts/dnslink/ -->

 An introduction to IPFS via the Desktop application.

 _Ideal for those new to IPFS._

-**Following along from the [workshop slides](https://docs.google.com/presentation/d/1Nrwece33ElfVB5ibyvloQX80kZFmUpkLHdvGTsKu-PI/)**
+**Used in conjunction with the [workshop slides](https://docs.google.com/presentation/d/1Nrwece33ElfVB5ibyvloQX80kZFmUpkLHdvGTsKu-PI/)**

 ---

-Before we begin, please:
+Before we begin:

 ## Install IPFS Desktop